NYNPA

 The New York News Publishers Association has announced the winners of its 2022 Awards for Excellence competition.

-The annual contest recognizes journalistic and advertising excellence among the association’s member newspapers.
-Contest judges selected winners from 435 entries submitted by 29 New York State daily newspapers.
+The annual contest recognizes journalistic excellence among the association’s member newspapers.
+Contest judges selected winners from 435 entries submitted by 29 New York State publications.

 For the complete list of winners, download the 2022 contest's press release via the link below: